M2MCloud/AzureIotWorkshop/HOL1/readme.md

 ### Prerequisites

-Activities in this lab take place within the Azure Portal and Visual Studio.
+Activities in this lab take place within the Azure Portal and Visual Studio 2017.

 ### Create a Resource Group

 We're going to create a resource group that allows us to logically group related Azure resources.
-Once we finished both Hands On Lab 1 (HOL1) *and* Hands On Lab 2 (HOL2) then you can delete the Resource Group which will delete all Azure Resources associated with the Resource Group.
+Once we finished both Hands On Lab 1 (HOL1) and Hands On Lab 2 (HOL2) then you can delete the Resource Group, which will delete all Azure Resources associated with the Resource Group.

 1. Navigate to the [Azure Portal](https://portal.azure.com)